-Read the 7 steps on how to successfully downsize from the family home into a two-bedroom apartment
+In this post, we cover the 7 steps on how to successfully downsize from the family home to a smaller living space.

 Patience, decision-making and a clear mind are required.
 These elements can be overwhelming in planning to downsize from the family home.
 Following these steps will add clarity to the whole process.